 Four Common Credit Card Pitfalls to Avoid

-#1: If you’re likely to abuse them, avoid them
+1. If You’ll abuse them, avoid them

-Finding an advisor to help you spend wisely
+Find an advisor to help you spend wisely